-- A. During the first 150 years after Jamestown was settled, British governments put in place a mercantilist system of imperial regulation and made repeated efforts to strengthen royal authority over the colonies. - B. Colonial Administration in England

-- 1. No equivalent in England of a Council of the Indes.
+- A. During the first 150 years after Jamestown was settled, British governments put in place a mercantilist system of imperial regulation and made repeated efforts to strengthen royal authority over the colonies. - B. Colonial Administration in England - 1.
+No equivalent in England of a Council of the Indes.
 So, there was no single agency in charge of colonial administration. - 2.
 Instead, the English Government relied on already existing Departments to administer the colonies. - 3.
-Three main bodies were involved - a.
+Three main bodies were involved b.
+The Board of Trade and Plantations (1696)

+- a.
 The King and his Advisory Body: The Privy Council - 1) The Privy Council had access to the King. - 2) It had grown to be a large, diverse body. - 3) It could only give advice to the King. - 4) It was to create coherent domestic, foreign, and colonial policy.